Social Consciousness

 “When stakeholders take part in the decision-making of resource developments and ensure the project is consistent with their values and livelihoods, their experience of those developments is more positive and their attitudes toward projects more supportive.”

--By Daniel Franks Senior – The University of Queensland, Australia
+— Daniel Franks, Senior, The University of Queensland, Australia

-Therefore, the ability to manage and improve an organization’s mutual impact is one of the marketing strategies.
-This involves examination of key issues in corporate responsibility, such as how to achieve optimal transparency while protecting proprietary information, leverage social involvement in branding, improve operational efficiency through environmental initiatives, and strengthen stakeholder relationships.
-SIA is very broad; mostly it is a research process concentrating on social or community concerns about proposed benefits.
-By definition, SIA creates disagreement among elites that we want to clear the existing semantic confusions.
+Managing and improving an organization’s mutual impact is a key marketing strategy.
+This involves addressing corporate responsibility issues such as transparency, social involvement in branding, environmental initiatives, and stakeholder relationships.
+SIA is a broad research process focusing on social or community concerns about proposed benefits, often leading to disagreements among elites that need clarification.

-Glasson define SIA as “The consequences to human populations of any public or private actions that alter how people live, work, play, relate to one another, organize to meet their needs, and cope as members of society” by Glasson1 adopted from – The Inter-organizational Committee on Guidelines and Principles for Social Assessment2.
+- Glasson2: “The consequences to human populations of any public or private actions that alter how people live, work, play, relate to one another, organize to meet their needs, and cope as members of society.”

-“The systematic analysis of the lasting or significant changes – positive or negative, intended or not–in people’s lives brought about by an action or series of actions,” 4–pp.21.
+- C. Roche4: “The systematic analysis of the lasting or significant changes – positive or negative, intended or not – in people’s lives brought about by an action or series of actions.”

 Details